rtens/blog.rtens.org/src/articles/zells/2016-11-28 A Unified Computing Model.md

 ## Discussion

 The purpose of this document is to invite discussion by providing a precise but readable description of a proposed unified computing model.
 If you find possible design flaws or contradictions, or if you have any other feedback, e.g. regarding applicability or plausibility, please don't hesitate to [let me know][contact].
-You'll find a reference implementation and proof of concept [on github][qi].
+You'll find a proof-of-concept implementation [on github][qi].

 [contact]: http://rtens.org#contact
 [qi]: https://github.com/zells/qi